WebTechCNU/labs-1-4-assignment-anastasiia-darmohrai/README.md

 ### Deployment:
 - **Netlify** - A platform for deploying frontend applications with continuous integration and deployment

+### Lab 3 extends the initial dating application by adding JWT-based authentication to secure user access and manage sessions.

+## Authorization feature:
+Register and log in, Receive a JWT token upon login, Access protected routes using the token

 This project consists of both a frontend and backend that are used to manage a dating application.
 The frontend is a React application, while the backend is a Spring Boot application that connects to MongoDB.